franzbu/EnhancedSpaces.spoon/README.md

 ```

 Restart Hammerspoon (menubar icon - 'Reload Config') and you're ready to go; it is normal that the start of EnhancedSpaces takes a couple of seconds.
 All you will see for now is a new icon in your menu bar indicating your current mSpace, so let's find out what you can do with your new mSpaces.

+On a side note: You can assign individual wallpapers to your mSpaces; more about this feature in the section [Custom Wallpapers](https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/README.md#custom-wallpapers).

 ## Menu